Redhotchilimist's Top 10 games of 2017

 I won't say the story is not effective at points.
 Yoko Taro is the kind of writer that knows that you don't burn the main character's village at the beginning of a story, it's much more effective if you burn it later when we're all attached to it.
 I think hardly any area or character makes it out the same as they went in, and a lot just don't make it out at all.
 In one part of the world they even replace the friendly regular robots with friendly robots pretending to be zombies for no discernable reason other than to keep up a consistent miserable mood.

 When bad stuff happens to characters I had spent 30(repetitive, dull) hours with, it did hit me right in the heart.
 Some of the(dull, fetch quest-y) sidequests do involve funny characters.
 I especially liked one with a robot inventor.
 Pascal is wonderful.
 Emil's shop theme is hilarious.
 9S goes on a journey, and is the most interesting main character by far, a fair trade for being both the least attractive playable character and the one with the least fun gameplay(9S literally does topdown, twinstick shooter minigames instead of heavy attacks).
-Occasionally the game will do something unexpected with the UI, or have interesting asides like a funny one-off scene of the robots acting out their take on Romeo and Juliet.
+Occasionally the game will have interesting asides like a funny one-off scene of the robots acting out their take on Romeo and Juliet.

 I'm not trying to sit here and say that there's nothing good in Nier Automata, I'm saying it's full of filler and unnecessary repetition to pad out its length into something neither the system nor the environments could support, and that the story is way more interested in tugging at your heartstrings and making its themes worm into your skull than making sense on a basic plot level.
 The final experience is one where you run around for a long time just for your commute to the mission, around dreary looking environments, only to arrive somewhere where you can fight similar, dull enemies with mindless combat and get a cutscene that goes nowhere.